• Home

 A white bowl of seasoned raw shrimp with a seasoning shaker next to it.

-Place shrimp into a medium bowl, sprinkle them with the seasonings, and stir to mix.
+Place the shrimp in a medium bowl, sprinkle them with the seasonings, and stir to combine.

 A large stainless skillet with a small amount of oil in it and a measuring spoon an a bottle of oil next to it with a blue dish towel.

-Place a large skillet over medium heat, pour the oil into the pan, and heat the oil.
+Place a large skillet over medium heat, then pour the oil into the pan and heat it.

 A large stainless skillet with shrimp and cooking tongs in it.

-Add the shrimp in a single layer to the hot oil.
+Add the shrimp to the hot oil in a single layer.

 A large stainless skillet with shrimp and cooking tongs in it.

-Toss to cook evenly for 3 to 4 minutes or until they become pink; the cooking time for larger shrimp will take a little longer, and small shrimp may take less time.
+Toss to cook evenly for 3 to 4 minutes, or until they turn pink; larger shrimp will take a little longer, and smaller shrimp may take less time.

-Remove the shrimp from the pan and put them into a bowl or dish so the shrimp will not continue to cook in the hot pan.
+Remove the shrimp from the pan and transfer them to a bowl or dish so they do not continue to cook in the hot pan.

 Serve as is, or use them in shrimp dishes, or toss them into a salad.